AhoyLemon/kirby-tagcloud/README.md

 |---|---|
 | [`samples/templates/tagcloud.php`](samples/templates/tagcloud.php) | Full tag cloud + filter results template |
 | [`samples/snippets/tags.php`](samples/snippets/tags.php) | Per-page tag list linking back to the tag cloud |

 ---

-## Disclaimer

-This plugin is provided "as is" with no guarantee.
-Use it at your own risk and always test it yourself before using it in a production environment.
-If you find any issues, please [create a new issue](https://github.com/ahoylemon/kirby-tagcloud/issues/new).

----